 The kind that makes visions of Saint Vincent and the Grenadines appear…

-When the ingredients have cooked for about 20 minutes, give everything a buzz-whir with an immersion blender or in a regular blender.
+When the ingredients have cooked for about 20 minutes, remove the bay leaves and give everything a buzz-whir with an immersion blender or in a regular blender.

 Enjoy this savory soup on a cold’s winters day (and save the gift shopping for another time).